AarushP06/SwiftRover/README.md

 For this project, we successfully built a robot that meets the core requirements.
 What worked really well was our modular `car_tui.py` script, which handles all the sensor readings and motor controls in one place.
 Using a `config.json` file was also a good decision, as it kept our API keys and pins out of the main code.

-The most difficult part was **calibrating the line-following algorithm** to work consistently across different lighting conditions and line thicknesses.
-We spent a lot of time adjusting the PID parameters and motor speeds to find the right balance between responsiveness and stability.
-Another challenge was **setting up the MQTT telemetry system** to reliably publish sensor data without exceeding Adafruit IO's rate limits while ensuring the data was accurate and timely.
+The most difficult part was **calibrating the line-following algorithm** to work consistently across different lighting conditions.
+We spent a lot of time adjusting PID parameters and motor speeds to find the right balance.
+Another challenge was **setting up the MQTT telemetry system** to reliably publish sensor data without exceeding Adafruit IO's rate limits.

-The **hardware integration** between the Raspberry Pi, sensors, and motor driver required careful attention to wiring and power management.
-We had to ensure proper grounding and power isolation to prevent interference between the control signals and motor power.

 If we had more time, we would improve the line-following algorithm with better PID tuning and add more sophisticated obstacle avoidance.